dstl/IES4/ies.md

 A <a href="#{92FC2C35-D40B-4393-BA0B-88849743FEB6}"><font color="#0000ff"><u>visits</u></font></a> <a href="#{DCE662F5-7BDB-457e-AE7E-2E5FE43DBA1A}"><font color="#0000ff"><u>relationship</u></font></a> between a <a href="#{D09EDE21-E862-4ec1-BC0F-045CCE5454A9}"><font color="#0000ff"><u>ResponsibleActor</u></font></a> and a <a href="$element://{E1A494ED-D493-44ab-8BF9-ABC6889D4D9A}"><font color="#0000ff"><u>Location</u></font></a> where they undertake religious worship

 Note: more often than not, this will be a statement of regular/occasional worship, so the instance of the <a href="$element://{100B93CD-937E-4fdd-8851-02D1DC07F5B6}"><font color="#0000ff"><u>ResponsibleActorState</u></font></a> should also be an instance of DiscontinuousState.
 In rarer occasions, it may be used to highlight a single, continuous visit, but in that case, <a href="$element://{463F9B14-2D14-4364-B4F0-658A20DFCBFA}"><font color="#0000ff"><u>inLocation</u></font></a> would generally be used.

+### <a id="{D3AA70B6-BA62-459a-B3F8-C504C2AF6A0B}"></a>pluriverse
+An instance of Element which is the sum of all possible worlds including everything in those worlds.
+Put another way, this is everything in our world and everything in all possible worlds.

 ### <a id="{23C7BEF3-23D3-4d16-9401-16E537BE9B35}"></a>rdf:Statement